 In Spain the sovereignty clause is applied on rare occasions, for vulnerable people or to guarantee family unity.
 In 2009, the OAR applied the sovereignty clause in the case of a pregnant woman dependent on her partner but with whom she was not married.
 The partner and father of the child was a legal resident with regular employment in Spain.
-According to the European Commission's evaluation of March 2016, Spain also undertakes responsibility for unaccompanied children, even where there is evidence that the Dublin family criteria could apply.38
+According to the European Commission's evaluation of March 2016, Spain also undertakes responsibility for unaccompanied children, even where there is evidence that the Dublin family criteria could apply.
+65 However, the sovereignty clause was not applied in 2017.
+66

 Concerning the humanitarian clause, it appears that no case has met the relevant criteria on the basis of Article 17(2) of the Regulation.
-In 2016, Spain has not applied the humanitarian clause.39
+In 2016 and 2017, the OAR has not applied the dependent persons and humanitarian clauses.